 Jim Kelly's NFL Career was Defined by Perseverance

 Jim Kelly was drafted by the Buffalo Bills in the first round the 1983 NFL Draft out of the University of Miami, where he starred as a college football player.
 Kelly would take over the starting role in 1986 and maintain the job until his retirement in 1996.

-Throughout his career in Buffalo, New York, Kelly solidified himself as a Pro Football Hall of Fame talent, earning a 101-59 record and throwing 237 career touchdown passes.
+Throughout his career in Orchard Park, New York, Kellys olidified himself as a Pro Football Hall of Fame talent, earning a 101-59 record and throwing 237 career touchdown passes.

 Hall of Fame quarterback Jim Kelly married his wife Jill Kelly in 1996, the same year he called it quits on football.
 The couple have two daughters together, Camryn and Erin, and also have a late son, Hunter, who tragically passed away from Krabbe Disease in 2005 when he was eight years old.